 We got to know these SMEs and their chosen product for the LCA and drafting the models.
 In corporation we collected the relevant data from the SME’s internal operations, and then was drafted and modelled their systems for the LCA.
 In August last year, when we thought the project was close to an end according to our initial timeline, we were pleasantly surprised and got contacted by 3 new Dutch SMEs who were interested in joining the project!
 These SMEs included a catering company and two food packaging companies.
 The result-sharing session took place with the SMEs and our German partner in the project, DiL, and many expressed enjoyment in participating and getting insights about their products and services.

-The assessments included an organic vs non-organic BBQ, a bio-based egg packaging, and certain types of food tray packaging.
+The assessments included an organic vs non-organic BBQ, a bio-based egg packaging, and a certain type of food tray packaging.
 During the first quarter of 2018, we finalized the LCA screenings and presented the results of our assessments.
 These SMEs found the screening LCA exercise very interesting, and mentioned how insightful this exercise was, particularly given the results for one of the SMEs were contrary to what they had expected.
 Another SME expressed their satisfaction with the results and was particularly pleased they could be easily explained to others.
 Overall, the SMEs enjoyed being part of the FOOD 2020 project, found the experience interesting, and think that the results could be of use for internal purposes within their business in the future.

 At the moment, we are awaiting a visit to the production facility of one of the SMEs who kindly invited us to take a look at it!
 From Ecomatters part, we can consider the project to be finalized.
 We for sure enjoyed making the screening for these SMEs and supporting them into their sustainability journey and certainly hope to be able to contribute our expertise to more of these projects in the future.